-The pub maintains a traditional Irish pub atmosphere with a cozy and inviting interior.
-Expect classic woodwork, dim lighting, vintage decor, and a warm, welcoming ambiance.
+The pub maintains a traditional Irish pub atmosphere with a cosy and inviting interior.
+Expect classic woodwork, dim lighting, vintage decor, and a warm, welcoming ambience.

 Bruxelles is famous for its vibrant live music scene.
 It has been a significant venue for Irish rock music and has hosted numerous bands and musicians over the years.
 The bar has a stage area where bands perform, and it's a great place to catch live music performances, especially in the evenings.